The Forde lab is a biophysics research group affiliated with the departments of Physics, Chemistry and Molecular Biology and Biochemistry.

 If you are interested in research experience in our group, please write to Nancy

 including a CV and statement of why you're interested in our research, including how your past research or coursework relates to our ongoing research.
-Please note that at present we are able only to take on new graduate students and postdoctoral researchers who have access to scholarship support.
+If you are an undergraduate student looking for a thesis or ISS project in Physics, Chemistry or Molecular Biology & Biochemistry, we are especially interested in hearing from you.

 For older news, see the news archive